SamuelNetherway460/SamuelNetherway460/README.md

 - 👋 Hi, I’m Samuel!
 I'm a Swansea University Computer Science graduate.
 - 👀 I’m interested in crypto currencies🚀, Linux Servers and digital radio.
-- 🌱 I’m currently working on my home linux server.
+- 🌱 I’m currently working on my home linux server and a new series of Bonsai Bot projects.
 - 📫 You can reach me by emailing samuelnetherwaygit@gmail.com

 - Past Projects: